llegomark/groq-reviser/README.md

 # Groq Reviser

 Groq Reviser is a Python script that automates the process of revising and expanding articles using the Groq API and the powerful Llama 3 models.
-The choice of Groq and Llama 3 models for article revision is driven by their exceptional inference speed, as highlighted in this [tweet](https://x.com/sundeep/status/1795886302153580567) by Sundeep Nayak.
+The choice of Groq and Llama 3 models for article revision is driven by their exceptional inference speed, as highlighted in this [tweet](https://x.com/sundeep/status/1795886302153580567) by Sunny Madra.
 The Llama 3 models provide a perfect balance between quality and efficiency, enabling quick and accurate revisions of articles.

 The script takes Markdown files containing articles from a specified folder, sends them to the Groq API for revision and expansion using the Llama 3 models, and saves the revised articles along with the original articles in a new Markdown file.
 By leveraging the capabilities of Groq and Llama 3 models, Groq Reviser ensures high-quality article revisions while maintaining optimal performance.